 Look right (north) from California 1's northbound lanes to see Upper Newport Bay.
 Photo taken 02/26/11.

-California 1 has plenty of lanes west of Jamboree Road as we proceed toward a bridge over Newport Bay.
+California 1 proceeds north toward a bridge over Newport Bay.
 Photo taken 02/26/11.

 Northbound California 1 meets Bayside Drive at this traffic signal.
 Photo taken 02/26/11.